janwilmake/basedpeople/README.md

 Todo:

 - Step 1: Improve tasks with small dataset (±5 people) - (very famous and less famous person): historical and weekly.
 Vibe-test for errors and cost.
+- **Validate Assumption: the data is high-quality enough, the cost per month is under $500 for the POC**
+- _Talk to people about the problem of noise and how they get to high-signal information.
+Pay to subscribe to set of people?_
 - Step 2: If I'm happy with the data, put it on cronjob for whole list of people, create list and index html and md results.
 - Personalization/Monetization: Add login and subscription element and ability to follow
 - Analytics: Simple Analytics
-- Talk to people about this idea